ceiphr/gnome-protonvpn-status/README.md

 This extension is developed and maintained by [@ceiphr](https://github.com/ceiphr).

-Significant portion of code in this extension were derived from [@bajcmartinez](https://github.com/bajcmartinez)'s [NordVPN-Status](https://github.com/bajcmartinez/nordvpn-status).
+Significant portions of code in this extension were derived from [@bajcmartinez](https://github.com/bajcmartinez)'s [NordVPN-Status](https://github.com/bajcmartinez/nordvpn-status).

 The ProtonVPN logo and mark are both registered trademarks of Proton Technologies AG.